 ACCREDITATION AND DISCLOSURE STATEMENTS

-Accreditation Statement This activity has been planned and implemented in accordance with the Essential Areas and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint sponsorship of American Psychiatric Association (APA) and the Indiana Psychiatric Society (IPS).
+This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of the American Psychiatric Association (APA) and the Indiana Psychiatric Society (IPS).
 The APA is accredited by the ACCME to provide continuing medical education for physicians.

-Designation Statement The APA designates this live activity for a maximum of 5.5 AMA PRA Category 1 Credit™.
-Physicians should claim only the credit commensurate with the extent of their participation in the activity.
+The APA designates this live activity for a maximum of 4.25 AMA PRA Category 1 Credit™.
+Physicians should only claim credit commensurate with the extent of their participation in the activity.